vargalaszlo87/transistor-IF-stage/README.md

 # 🖖 Let's see it in practice!

 **Important!** Usually several IF stage must be used in succession.
 Why?
 High gain and good selectivity are not a simple mission in RF world.
 If you've ever seen a pocket radio from the inside, you know the PCB containst more IF transformer.
-Amplification and filtering of all stages are smaller and less efficient, but together is well! (two amplifiers in series are **gain 1** x **gain**)
+Amplification and filtering of all stages are smaller and less efficient, but together is well! (two amplifiers in series are **gain 1** x **gain 2** etc.)

 Some of the components in the breadboard example are different than in my LTSpice files.